 2. WWII survivors can have their ashes placed at the USS Arizona Memorial

-The U.S. navy has allowed war survivors of that fateful day to be interred in the ship’s wreckage after a full military funeral at the Arizona memorial.
-The ashes are placed in an urn and then deposited by divers beneath one of the gun turrets of the Arizona.
+The U.S. Navy has allowed war survivors of that fateful day to be interred in the ship’s wreckage after a full military funeral at the Arizona Memorial.
+The ashes are placed in an urn and then deposited by divers beneath one of the gun turrets of Arizona.
 More than 30 crew members who served at the USS Arizona have chosen this as their final resting place.

 Other military survivors can choose to have their ashes scattered on the vessels they served at Pearl Harbor during the attacks.